About the PDMP

 For dispensers: As of June 7, 2019, gabapentin is a covered substance for the DC PDMP.
 Dispensers are required to report dispensations of gabapentin to the DC PDMP.

-Gateway Integration - grant funding is available for integration of PDMP data into electronic health records (EHRs), health information exchanges (HIEs), and pharmacy management systems.
+Gateway Integration The DC PDMP provides the option to all Health Care Entitiies (HCE) in the District of Columbia to integrate DC PDMP data into their clinical workflow.
+Grant funding is available for integration of PDMP data into electronic health records (EHRs), health information exchanges (HIEs), and pharmacy management systems.

 - Prescription Drug Monitoring Program Law